 The Archive contains Video Interviews, Audio-only Interviews, Short-clip Videos of racing activity, Short-clip Audios of racing activity, and digital Photographs.
 The contents of the archive are continuously enlarged because the LBJOHP has no expiration date.
 We continue to interview individuals and accept media that they and others supply.

 Access to the Archive

-The project team is working to create an online portal to provide viewing of the archive materials.
-Watch this page for further information and access.
+The project team has created an online portal to provide viewing of the available archive materials.

 An Invitation to Participate:

 If you have been involved with the Little Brown Jug and have either stories to tell and/or images to contribute to the Oral History Project, please contact us at the following email address: email@example.com.
 Please provide your name, the general nature of your potential contribution, and the best way we can contact you.